mbiesiad/awesome-astronomy/README.md

 * [SAB](https://sab-astro.org.br/) - The Brazilian Astronomical Society is the organization responsible for Astronomy in Brazil.
 * [AfAS](http://www.africanastronomicalsociety.org/) - African Astronomical Society (AfAS) is the Pan-African professional society for astronomers.
 * [ASCOM Initiative](https://ascom-standards.org/) - The ASCOM Initiative establishes standard interfaces that enable communication between applications and diverse astronomy hardware.
+* [OpenAstronomy](https://openastronomy.org/) - A collaboration between open source astronomy and astrophysics projects to share resources, ideas, and to improve code.

 ## Citizen science